skapral/puzzlerbot/README.md

 ```
 @puzzlebot FYI

-Something weird happened with the system, heeds to be fixed.
+Something weird happened with the system, needs to be fixed.

 Steps to reproduce:
 0. Preconditions